oden-lang/oden-lang.github.io/blog/_posts/2016-01-17-the-haskell-rewrite.md

 There are different implementations with more or less the same name, with different sets of functions and often no documentation at all.
-It almost seems as if everyone has their own custom version lying around on their drive, copy-pasted into the project when needed.
+It almost seems as if everyone has their own custom version lying around on their drive, copy-pasted into projects when needed.
 I'm not sure what's going on but it's confusing to me.

 ### Racket REPL and Emacs